‘World’s Hottest Weather Girl’ Yanet Garcia Stuns In Makeup-Free Selfie In Times Square

-Yanet Garcia continues to drop jaws in one stunning photo after the next on her fun-filled trip.
+Yanet Garcia continues to drop jaws in one stunning photo after the next on her fun-filled trip to New York.
 As those who follow the woman who has been named “The World’s Hottest Weather Girl” on Instagram know, Garcia is currently in New York City, enjoying a trip with her boyfriend by her side.
 In the most recent image that was shared on her wildly popular Instagram page, Garcia posed at a popular tourist spot.

 In the image, Garcia tagged herself in the famed Times Square.
-The brunette bombshell appeared to be the one snapping the photo, holding one hand in front of her and smiling big for the camera.
+The brunette bombshell appeared to be the one snapping the photo, holding one hand in front of her and smiling widely for the camera.
 Just behind her were a ton of lit-up billboards and lights as well as a huge crowd of people.
-Garcia appeared to be cozied up for the cold weather, rocking a pink pom pom beanie and a black jacket with a fur hood.
+Garcia appeared to be cozied up for the cold weather, rocking a pink pom-pom beanie and a black jacket with a fur hood.

 The weather girl wore her long locks down and straight and appeared to be totally makeup-free in the image as she let her true beauty shine through.
 In the caption of the post, Garcia sent out a positive message, telling fans to be present in the moment and be grateful for all that they have been given in life because life is beautiful.

-The post has only been live on her page for a short time but it’s already earned Garcia a ton of attention from her 12 million-plus fans with over 140,000 likes in addition to 400-plus comments.
-Some of the stunner’s fans commented on the shot to let her know that she looks amazing while countless others raved over her beautiful message that she shared in the caption of the post.
+The post has only been live on her page for a short time but it’s already earned Garcia a ton of attention from her 12 million-plus fans with over 140,000 likes in addition to more than 400 comments.
+Some of the stunner’s fans commented on the shot to let her know that she looked amazing while countless others raved over her beautiful message that she shared in the caption of the post.
 A few more chimed in to let Garcia know that they were envious of her trip.

 “So true.
 And you are so beautiful, grace is so important,” one fan raved on the post, adding a smiley face emoji to the end of their comment.

-“Hope you had an amazing time!,” another social media user wrote on the post, adding a heart and star emoji.
+“Hope you had an amazing time!” another social media user wrote, including a heart and star emoji.

-“You’re in my city and never called me to get pizza,” a third fan joked.
+“You’re in my city and never called me to get pizza,” joked a third fan.

 Previously, The Inquisitr shared that Garcia stunned in another red hot snapshot as she once again struck a pose in the Big Apple.
 In that particular shot, the weather girl rocked a pair of tight fitting leather leggings and a black beanie while she stood in front of another popular tourist spot — The Statue of Liberty.
 That photo racked up over 151,000 likes and upwards of 400 comments.